pasichDev/NewsHub/README.md

 ## Installation

-To install NewsApp, you can download the APK file from the [releases page](https://github.com/pasichDev/NewsHub/releases) and install it on your Android device.
+To install NewsHub, you can download the APK file from the [releases page](https://github.com/pasichDev/NewsHub/releases) and install it on your Android device.

 Alternatively, you can build the project from source by following these steps: